St Patrick’s Day – A day when Malaysians becomes Irish

 First person he met was Prem of Fly FM, followed by Jeremy of Red FM and some familiar faces during the media launch.
 Since the bus ride was in an hour plus, Lyle had roughly 1.5 pints of Guinness.
 It rained somewhere in between and for this very reason, our emcees were stuck at the garden section of Souled Out.

 About twenty minutes before departure, we were treated to Kuah Jenhan, a stand-up comedian.
 As unbrutal as we try to be, his joke set for this night was bad and did not fit the crowd.
 He is fortunate that some people laughed.

 Not going to talk about the bus ride to Changkat Bukit Bintang, except that for the entire journey to and from there; we had police escorts who stopped traffic.
 Best ride ever.

 Definitely a good time as we drank and the jazz.
-With everything all over and with the pub crawlers back in Souled Out, what did Serge do?
+With everything all over and with the pub crawlers back in Souled Out, what did Lyle do?
 Drink with the emcess and talk advanced cock and shit.
-Serge and the rest left around 1am.
+Lyle and the rest left around 1am.